maivincent/arribachocolat/_i18n/en/_posts/2024-08-17-origenec-60-puro.md

 ---
 layout: post
-title: "Origenec - 60% - Highland Chocolate"
+title: Origenec - 60% - Highland Chocolate
 tags: [Dark, Pure]
 categories: [Origenec]
 ---

 Origenec from Latacunga in the Cotopaxi highlands offers a very fine bar.
 The chocolate is gentle, with notes of dried apricot and cardamom that extend toward walnut.